Opera CEO says markets developing positively despite Russia troubles

-OSLO (Reuters) - Norway’s Opera Software, a maker of internet browsers and mobile phone advertising solutions, currently sees positive market developments despite difficulties in Russia and a reorganization of its development teams, CEO Lars Boilesen said.
+OSLO, April 22 (Reuters) - Norway’s Opera Software , a maker of internet browsers and mobile phone advertising solutions, currently sees positive market developments despite difficulties in Russia and a reorganisation of its development teams, CEO Lars Boilesen said.

 “We feel that the market in general is pretty good right now,” Boilesen told Reuters.
 “We have informed the market about the situation in Russia and said the economic situation there is not optimal.
 This has not changed during the past few months.”